Best Mutual Fund Apps 2023

 You will, however, need to pay a commission of $49.99 on no-load funds – which is expensive.
 In terms of research tools, you might find the mutual fund screener of interest.
 This allows you to find a mutual fund that meets your financial goals based on pre-defined factors.

 You can also compare mutual funds at the click of a button – with key metrics including past performance, expense ratios, and Morningstar ratings.
 TD Ameritrade also offers an up-to-date list of top-rated mutual funds that its team of in-house analysts like the look of.
+The brokerage firm is also a go-to option for technology-savy investors, as it’s one of the best AI stock apps around.

 - Enormous selection of stocks and options